 - Professor Adam Roberts FBA, Former President of the British Academy

 - Professor Michael Worton, Former Vice-Provost (International) of University College London

 Born Global will provide a new paradigm for evidence-based policy development by engaging with key stakeholders from education and employment in a radical rethinking of languages education for the 21st century.

 The research for this study will use mixed-mode methodology and will include quantitative and qualitative dimensions.
 Furthermore, it will involve direct engagement with a range of research partners and stakeholders such as employers, schools and universities, government and policy makers in a longitudinal study of language use and policy development in education and employment.

 The research will be structured in three phases and will take place from September 2013 to July 2015.
-An interim report will be published in May 2014.

 The final report will be published in July 2015 by the British Academy and will be relevant to the Department for Education, the Department for Business, Innovation and Skills and the Higher Education Academy, as well as to a range of other stakeholder groups from education, public services and employer networks.